nbashev/deb-zfs-installer/README.md

 This guide walks you through installing Debian with ZFS as the root filesystem using our installer script.
 The script automates the complex process of setting up a Debian system with native ZFS support.

+## ⚠️ WARNING ⚠️

+### THIS SCRIPT WILL PERMANENTLY DESTROY ALL DATA ON THE SELECTED DISKS

+By using this script, you acknowledge that:

+- All existing filesystems, partitions, and data on selected disks will be erased without recovery possibility
+- You have backed up any important data before proceeding
+- You understand the risks involved with disk partitioning and filesystem operations
+- You accept full responsibility for any data loss or system damage that may occur

+**DISCLAIMER:** The author(s) of this script are not responsible for any damages, data loss, or other negative consequences resulting from the use of this software.
+Use at your own risk.

 ## Recent Updates

 ### Version 1.0.2 (June 13, 2025)